Higgs boson, renormalization group, and naturalness in cosmology: Numerical results

-The spectral index drops below 0.94 only for large $x_{\rm end}<0$ or large negative ${\mbox{\boldmath $A_I$}}(t_{\rm end})$, which happens only when $M_H$ either approaches the instability bound or exceeds 180 GeV at the decreasing branch of the $n_s$ graph.
-Thus, we get the lower and upper bounds on the Higgs mass, which both follow from the lower bound of the CMB data.
-Numerical analysis for the corresponding $x_{\rm end}\simeq -1.4$ gives for $M_t=171$ GeV the range of CMB compatible Higgs mass
+The spectral index drops below 0.95 only for large $x_{\rm end}<0$ or large negative ${\mbox{\boldmath $A_I$}}(t_{\rm end})$, which happens only when $M_{\rm H}$ either approaches the instability bound or exceeds 180 GeV at the decreasing branch of the $n_s$ graph.
+Thus we get lower and upper bounds on the Higgs mass, which both follow from the lower bound of the CMB data.
+Numerical analysis for the corresponding $x_{\rm end}\simeq -1.4$ gives for $M_t=171$ GeV the following range for the CMB compatible Higgs mass: